Sony’s multicore microcontroller technology with global LTE connectivity

 Ideal for professional use cases on the edge

-With its unique combination of solid computing ability and advanced power efficiency, Spresense is ideal for edge computing.
-In the use cases below, the Spresense board is featured in solutions where there is a need for sensor analysis, image processing and data filtering in which other microcontroller based alternatives fall short.
+The unique combination of solid computing performance and advanced power efficiency makes Spresense ideal for edge computing.
+Spresense is featured in applications where there is a need for sensor analysis, machine learning, image processing and data filtering in which other microcontroller-based alternatives fall short.

 Additional application areas for Spresense